The Blue City That Makes You Believe in Time Travel: A Samarkand Story

 Three madrasas — Ulugh Beg (1420), Sher-Dor (1636), and Tilya-Kori (1660) — form a courtyard that was the intellectual and commercial heart of Central Asia for centuries.
 The tilework on each facade is different.
 Ulugh Beg's is geometric and mathematical (he was an astronomer).
 Sher-Dor's features tigers chasing deer (controversial — some Islamic scholars objected to the animal imagery).
 Tilya-Kori's interior is covered in so much gold leaf that the dome appears to glow from within.

-I hired a guide for 100,000 UZS (~$8) and it was the best decision of the day.
+Hire a guide for 100,000 UZS (~$8) — the best decision of the day.
 Without the stories — Tamerlane's ambition, Ulugh Beg's star catalogs, the political rivalries encoded in the architecture — the buildings are pretty.
 With the stories, they're electrifying.

 The evening light show (8PM, free from outside the square) projects colors onto the facades.
 Touristy?
 Sure.
-But watching the Registan shift from blue to gold to purple while traditional music echoes off 600-year-old walls...
-I dare you not to feel something.
+But watch the Registan shift from blue to gold to purple while traditional music echoes off 600-year-old walls, and try not to feel something.

 If the Registan is Samarkand's face, Shah-i-Zinda is its soul.

 A narrow alley of 14th-15th century mausoleums climbs a hillside on the northeast edge of the old city.
-Every surface — every wall, every dome, every niche — is covered in the most exquisite tilework in Central Asia.
+Every surface — every wall, every dome, every niche — wears the most exquisite tilework in Central Asia.
 Turquoise, cobalt, gold, and jade glazes that have survived 600+ years of weather, war, and the passage of time.

 Entry: 25,000 UZS (~$2).
 Open 8AM-7PM.

-There's a tradition with the stairway: count the 40 steps going up, and count again coming down.
-If you get the same number both ways, good luck follows.
-I got 39 both times.
-Still working on the interpretation.
+There's a tradition on the stairway: count the 40 steps going up, and count again coming down.
+Get the same number both ways, and good luck follows.
+Plenty of visitors come up one short — and spend the rest of the trip working on the interpretation.

 Come early morning for the best light.
 The eastern sun catches the tiles at an angle that makes them look like they're generating their own light source.
-I stood in the alley for forty-five minutes, moving slowly, reading inscriptions I couldn't understand, running my fingers along glazed tiles that were fired when Columbus was a child.
+Move slowly through the alley, read inscriptions you can't decipher, run your fingers along glazed tiles that were fired when Columbus was a child.

 The Plov Center: Lunch at the World's Biggest Cauldron